William H. Randall

 He was admitted to the bar and commenced practice in London, Kentucky, in 1835.

 He served as clerk of the circuit court and county court of Laurel County 1836–1844.

-Randall was elected as an Unconditional Unionist to the Thirty-eighth and Thirty-ninth Congresses (March 4, 1863 – March 3, 1867).
+Randall was elected as a Union Democrat to the Thirty-eighth Congress and as an Unconditional Unionist to the Thirty-ninth Congress, serving from March 4, 1863, to March 4, 1867.

 He served as district judge of the fifteenth Kentucky district 1870–1880.

-He died in London, Kentucky, August 1, 1881.

-He was interred in the family cemetery at London, Kentucky.
+On August 1, 1881, he died in London, Kentucky, and was interred at his family's cemetery therein.